 So a few weekends ago, before heading off to Brooklyn to look at apartment number 19, I threw these ingredients together, along with some fresh shallot and jalapeno, into a tostada-style egg sandwich.

-I’ve always been a little intimaded by gluten-free pizza crust.
+I’ve always been a little intimaded by making homemade gluten-free pizza crusts.
 Because, let’s be honest, even the best attempts pale in comparison to the real deal.
 So I liked the idea of crisping up a corn tortilla on the stovetop to form a stiff round, and then simply assembling the toppings as one would a regular pizza.

 The whole thing bakes in the oven for just 6 minutes or so—until the cheese is melted, the egg whites are set, and the veggies have softened.

 If you don’t have cheese lying around your fridge, as I aspire not to in this new apartment (God and Charlie-willing), the breakfast pizzas will still be ridiculous.
 After all, who even pays attention to cheese when there’s an oozing egg yolk involved?
 However, if you want to nail all the important breakfast food groups, and health is not at the forefront of your mind (as can happen when you’re under a lot of moving-related life stress), you can keep the cheese AND add bacon to the mix.
 Maybe even diced chorizo for some Mexi-vibes?